civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 The layer 0 program is shown above.
-Procedure `IncrBy2` creates two tasks via a parallel call to `Incr`, each instance of which makes a single call to the atomic action `Intro_x`.
+Procedure `IncrBy2` creates two tasks via a parallel call to `Incr`, each instance of which makes a single call to the atomic action `Add`.
 Preemptions can occur at entry into or exit from `Main`, `IncrBy2`, or `Incr`.

 ### Program at Layer 1